an image of the sun setting behind long, spiked plants to symbolise the summer solstice and litha

-A breathwork playlist focussing on themes of life, the power of the sun, and growth!
+A breath work playlist focussing on themes of life, the power of the sun and growth!

 Breath work, also known as pranayama, originates from ancient traditions in yoga and Hinduism.
 In the yogic philosopy the breath is a vital life force.
 Pranayama encompasses a range of breathing techniques that are believed to enhance the flow of prana, the subtle energy that permeates all living beings.